 The whole scene in Sozin's Comet: Part 1 where Aang is unwilling to deal the final blow to the "Melonlord".
 Sokka walks up and berates him and but Aang explains that it "just doesn't feel right".
 Sokka grimly pulls out his sword, and the camera pans to Aang's horrified grimace just as we hear a sickening "sqilsh"- but we never actually see the "decapitation".
 A moment later, the top half of the melon falls and Sokka declares matter-of-factly "There- that's how it's done" while Aang looks like Sokka just killed someone in cold blood.
 This whole scene is accompanied by the music used when the Gaang has just found out something serious and terrifying.
 YMMV on this point, but even Momo licking the pink inside of the melon- which is supposed to be comedic- makes one think of the lemur eating a human brain.

 Just... what Aang did to Ozai.
 He refused to grant him a merciful death, and instead Mind Raped him, ripped out a portion of his soul, and condemned him to an And I Must Scream fate as a powerless, completely defeated shell for spirits alone know how long, always to remember what he had been and never to be able to get it back except by the very death that was denied him.
 That's horrifying enough, but what turns this Up to Eleven is the sheer Values Dissonance of having young, relatively idealistic Aang inflict such incredible torture and agony on Ozai and think that he's being merciful.
-That single scene practically by itself shifts the Avatar from The Messiah to Beware the Superman.
+That single scene practically by itself shifts the Avatar from All-Loving Hero to Beware the Superman.